Toni Preckwinkle: First term

-Resigning as alderman in order to take the office of County Board president, Preckwinkle recommended that Chicago Mayor Richard M. Daley appoint Will Burns to succeed her as fourth ward alderman, but Burns preferred to run in an open primary.
+Resigning as alderman in order to take the office of County Board president, Preckwinkle recommended that Chicago Mayor Richard M. Daley appoint William D. Burns to succeed her as fourth ward alderman, but Burns preferred to run in an open primary.
 Mayor Daley appointed Shirley Newsome as a "caretaker" alderman on January 12, 2011.
-Burns handily won the special election for the seat a month later.
+Preckwinkle had urged this appointment.
+Burns handily won the election for the seat a month later.

-After taking office as the chief executive of the United States' second-most-populace county, Preckwinkle made newly-elected Cook County Commissioner Chuy García her floor leader on the county board.
+After taking office as the chief executive of the United States' second-most-populous county, Preckwinkle made newly elected Cook County Commissioner Chuy García her floor leader on the county board.

-A the time that she first she took office, Cook County had the largest jail population of any county in the United States.
+At the time she first took office, Cook County had the largest jail population of any county in the United States.
 The county was also considered to have a high level of political corruption in its government.

-In her first term, Preckwinkle saw all of the initiatives she achieve passage by the county board, with the Board effectively resembling a "rubber stamp" to Preckwinkle.
+In her first term, Preckwinkle saw all of her initiatives enacted by the county board, with the Board effectively resembling a "rubber stamp" to Preckwinkle.
 This was in major contrast to the preceding tenure of Todd Stroger, under whom the council saw intense infighting.
 On the few matters where Preckwinkle did not prevail on matters, the motivating factor for dispute was typically based upon political feuds between members of the Board rather than policy disagreements with Preckwinkle's position.
 Very few votes were divided.
 However, on the votes that did see division, the most frequent opposition to Preckwinkle's position arose from three Democratic members that had been allies of Todd Stroger: Earlean Collins, Joan Patricia Murphy, and William Beavers (prior to his November 2012 departure from the Board).
 These three were more frequent opponents to Preckwinkle's positions than the four Republican members of the Cook County Board of Commissioners were.